Skip to main content

 Following the laws of Tree data structures, when the hierarchy root adds new members to the hierarchy, the new members become direct "children" of the root.
 Similarly, when someone other than root adds new members, it becomes the parent of the new children.

 The graph above provides an example Delegation Hierarchy containing five Attesters.
 Attester 1 is the root (i.e., the creator) of the Delegation Hierarchy.
 At some point, Attester 1 has added two more Attesters, Attester 2 and Attester 3.
 Attester 2 was given the right to both further delegate to other entities and to issue credentials on behalf of the organization.
-Attester 3, on the other hand, was only given the right to add more Attesters to the Delegation Hierarchy, so they cannot issue any credentials.
-This is useful in cases where someone should only have powers over the members, but is not authorized to do any work themselves.
+Attester 3, on the other hand, was only given the right to add more Attesters to the Delegation Hierarchy, so they can't issue any credentials.
+This is useful in cases where someone should only have powers over the members, but isn't authorized to do any work themselves.
 For example, in companies this could be someone who manages a team of Attesters.
-Attesters 4 and Attester 5 were added by Attester 3 and were only given attestation permissions, meaning that they can issue new credentials, but cannot delegate any work to other Attesters.
-In the company example, these would be employees that do the attestation work but have no authority to hire new staff.
+Attesters 4 and Attester 5 were added by Attester 3 and were only given attestation permissions, meaning that they can issue new credentials, but can't delegate any work to other Attesters.
+In the company example, these would be employees that attest the work but have no authority to hire new staff.

 Revocation

-Storing Delegation node
+Storing delegation node